MaXLab-OVGU/MTVE/README.md

 automatic analysis through machine learning techniques.
 It is developed by the [Magdeburg Experimental Laboratory of Economic Research of the Otto von Guericke University Magdeburg](https://maxlab.ovgu.de/).
 If you have questions, please feel free to contact us: maxlab@ovgu.de.

-When you report results of experiments conducted with MTVE, the licence requires that you mention its use in your publication and cite our Working Paper.
+When you report results of experiments conducted with MTVE, the licence requires that you mention its use in your publication and cite our Paper.
 The correct citation is:

-> Bershadskyy, Dmitri, Sunil Ghadwal, and Jannik Greif.
-"MTV-Magdeburg Tool for Videoconferences."
-Working Paper Series (2022).
+> Bershadskyy, D., Ghadwal, S. & Greif, J. MTVE: Magdeburg tool for video experiments.
+J Econ Sci Assoc (2024). https://doi.org/10.1007/s40881-024-00165-7

 ## Getting help and reporting bugs